sverrirs/jekyll-paginate-v2/README.md

 Neat!

-Please see the [Examples](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples) for more detailed information and working site configurations.
+Don't delay, go see the [Examples](https://github.com/sverrirs/jekyll-paginate-v2/tree/master/examples), they're way more useful than read-me docs at this point :)

 ## Backwards compatibility with jekyll-paginate
 This gem is fully backwards compatible with the old [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem and can be used as a zero-configuration replacement for it.
 If the old site config is detected then the gem will fall back to the old logic of pagination.